A beginner's guide to selecting the camera that’s going to suit your music video best. We focus on cameras that can be operated by a single person.

 - Data requires more attention and space, especially when recording in RAW formats.

-- These cameras are capable of auto focus to varying degrees with photography lenses, however cinema lenses require focus to be pulled manually, normally by a 1st AC.
+- These cameras are capable of auto focus to varying degrees with photography lenses, however cinema lenses require focus to be pulled manually - usually by a 1st AC.

 Accessorising Your Camera